GreedyCoding/p5js-Chess/README.md

    - Pawns are able to be clicked on and show the possible moves for them.
    - Pawns can make the first Moves
    - Pawns can fully move across the board
+   - Rooks and Knights can now fully move too but there is a problem with the Highlights.

   Current Bugs
-  - After moving Pawns available moves won´t get highlighted at all.
+  - After moving Pawns once available moves won´t get highlighted at all.
 Pieces are able to move further though.
+  - Highlights dont seem to work at all with most pieces.
+  - Knights moves are not right when they are placed in a corner.

+# Changelog 0.0.2
+  Additions:
+  - Added movement of the Rooks and Knights.

 # Changelog 0.0.1